 College is a different story—starting with the fact that there are no IEPs or special education in college.
 For some parents, that can be hard to adjust to at first.
-Still, almost all colleges have a disability services office for students with learning and attention issues.
+Still, almost all colleges have a disability services office for students with learning and thinking differences.

 Here are seven things to know about college disability services, and how they differ from high school.

 1. Colleges don’t have the same legal obligations as high schools.